Health and safety

 Any concerns which come to light in a school or college are reported to the school immediately.

 If a tutor has a concern at one of our Music Centres or events, he or she will report this to a manager, who will decide whether to make a referral to the London Borough of Havering’s safeguarding team.
 In some matters we have no discretion and must make a referral.
 We cannot influence the safeguarding team’s response.

-Confidentiality on all pastoral and safeguarding matters is strictly observed between the tutor, the relevant manager and, where necessary, the Music School Manager.
+Confidentiality on all pastoral and safeguarding matters is strictly observed between the tutor, the relevant manager and, where necessary, the Music School Principal.

 Comments and suggestions